Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

     ![Initialize converters](../Images/rp-converter/initialize.png)

+    **Yellow icon**: a yellow icon next to an element indicates that a user action might be required to run the conversion.
+Hover the mouse pointer over the icon to see the description of the issue.

 5. Click **Convert Assets** to start the conversion process.

     > **NOTE:** The conversion process makes irreversible changes to the project.
 Back up your project before the conversion.